-Psoriasis can be classified by type, evidence of pustules, pathogenetic cause, affected body area and severity.
-Each of these classifications is outlined in more detail below.
+Psoriasis can be classified by type, evidence of pustules, pathogenetic cause, affected body area, and severity.

 The morphological presentation and type of psoriasis can be used to classify the condition into a number of categories.
-These different types are distinguished by their unique histological characteristics.
+These different types are categorized by their unique histological characteristics.

 - Plaque psoriasis (psoriasis vulgaris)

 - Acrodermatitis continua